Pre-Conference

 2:00 PM - 3:15 PM

-NASEO Concurrent Regional Meetings (State and Territory Energy Offices Only)
+NASEO Concurrent Regional Meetings (States, Territories, and Registered Affiliate Partners Only)

-Central Regional Meeting (State and Territory Energy Offices Only)
+Central Regional Meeting (States, Territories, and Registered Affiliate Partners Only)

 Moderators